 Wonder and Learning Across 11 Habitat Zones

-Let me say upfront that this aquarium is not large.
+Let me say upfront that this double-storey aquarium is not large.
 SEA LIFE Malaysia has 25 display tanks featuring 13,000 sea creatures from 120 species.
 But the kids still managed to find their favourites: rays, starfish, jellies, sea horses and – the aquarium’s largest inhabitant – a zebra shark.

 The creatures were spread across 11 habitat zones, including the Shoaling Ring, Malaysian Rainforest, Rockpool, Stingray Bay, Coral Reef and the Ocean Tank.